 - Specific objectives

 - Expected outcomes

 - Scope and requirements

-- Impact and outcomes
+- Suitability

-Topics may require applicants with particular expertise or resources.
+Topics may favour applicants with particular expertise or resources.
 For example, a very technical cybersecurity topic might suit organisations specialising in that field.

 3.1.2.
 Types of actions within a call